-If the child is on the Child Protection Register or should Birchgrove Primary School have particular child protection concerns about the child Birchgrove Primary School should immediately notify MASH on 029 2053 6490 Monday to Friday, 8.30am-5pm.
+If the child is on the Child Protection Register or should the school have particular child protection concerns about the child the school should immediately notify MASH on 029 2053 6490 Monday to Friday, 8.30am-5pm.
 If it is outside of these hours please call the emergency duty team on 029 2078 8570.